-Furthermore, he has been a Getty Conservation Institute scholar, and he collaborates extensively in international projects in the field of heritage documentation for The Getty Conservation Institute, UNESCO, Bahrain Department of Culture and Tourism in Abu Dhabi, ICCROM, World Monuments Fund, UNDP, Welfare Association, and Korea´s Cultural Heritage Agency.
+In addition, he has been a Getty Conservation Institute scholar.
+He collaborates extensively in international projects in the field of heritage documentation for The Getty Conservation Institute, UNESCO, Arab Regional Centre for World Heritage, Bahrain Department of Culture and Tourism in Abu Dhabi, ICCROM, World Monuments Fund, UNDP, Welfare Association, and Korea’s Cultural Heritage Agency.

 Ph.D. in Engineering (Built heritage Conservation) (1997- 2003) – University of Leuven (KU Leuven), Leuven, Belgium

 Master in Sciences on Conservation of Historic Towns and Buildings (1995-1997), -University of Leuven (KU Leuven), Leuven, Belgium

 Architect – Universidad Central de Venezuela (1988-1994), Caracas, Venezuela

 ARCN4100 (CIVE3206) – Historic Site Recording and Assessment